Couple can sue PwC for professional negligence despite time delayAugust 12th 2019

 In 2013, the Canada Revenue Agency informed HMRC that in fact, the trust, was not resident in Canada for tax purposes during 2001.

 In 2014, HMRC notified Sir Christopher that he had an outstanding tax liability from the sale of the shares.
 In 2016 he paid £3.3 million in respect of the tax owed and statutory interest.

 The couple brought a claim of professional negligence against PwC.

 The firm applied to have the claim struck out, arguing the couple had no reasonable prospect of success because they were statute-barred under the Limitation Act 1980.

 However, the High Court rejected the application.
 It ruled that the case could go ahead because the couple had a realistic chance of proving that they had no knowledge of any problem until March 2014.

-If you would like more information about the issues raised in this article or any aspect of dispute resolution please contact David on 01228 516666 or email him here.
+If you would like more information about the issues raised in this article or any aspect of dispute resolution please contact us on 01228 516666.